sh-r/sh-r/README.md

 ### Hi, I am Shika

- 👯 I’m interested in Software and my hobby projects are in all aspects of multimodal LLMs! <br />
+ 👯 I’m interested in software and my hobby projects are in all aspects of multimodal LLMs! <br />
  📫 How to reach me: shikarao2023@gmail.com <br />

 ## Connect with me on: